MathOnco/adaptivePGG/README.md

 https://www.biorxiv.org/content/10.1101/2020.08.30.274399v1

 # Figure 1
 overlaidPlot.m allows the user to re-create figure 1B after simulating results from the main game and recording those results in various txt files.
+The input would be six txt files containing the production data.
+In the data folder, we have uploaded the six production files used in our figure 1.

 # Figure 2
 Individual simulations can be run with information provided in mainGame folder.